tsatria03/WheelSpinner/docks/readme.txt

 If you want to create variants (for example, "English/Angry" or "German/Silly"), create a folder inside languages/variants/ with your base language name, and place the variant .lng files inside it.
 Variant files should also be based on a copy of the original English.lng structure, but feel free to modify the tone, wording, or style however you want.
 Keep any %placeholders% in the text exactly as they are.
 They are dynamically replaced by the app.
 Try to preserve hotkeys (the & symbol) if possible.
 If you are unsure about a word, you can leave the English word as a fallback.
 If a language file is invalid, missing, or empty, WheelSpinner will automatically fall back to English.
 Your selected language is saved automatically when you choose it in Spin Settings.
+If you want to disable the translation system entirely, you can do so in the Spin Settings menu by selecting the "None" language option.
+This will make the app use its built-in English text for all labels and messages, just like it would if no language files were provided.

 Enjoy, and happy spinning!